-What is Plantar Fasciitis?
+What Is Plantar Fasciitis?

-Plantar fasciitis is a condition causing heel pain.
-Supporting the arch, the plantar fascia, a thick band of tissue connecting the heel to the ball of the foot.
+Plantar fasciitis is a foot condition that develops when repeated activities put a strain on the plantar fascia, a thick band of tissue that supports the arch of the foot.
 People diagnosed with plantar fasciitis also may have heel spurs, a bony growth that forms on the heel bone.

-Plantar fasciitis occurs most frequently in people in their 40s but can occur in all age groups.
+Plantar fasciitis occurs most frequently in people in their 40s, but can occur in all age groups.

 Signs and Symptoms

 Symptoms of plantar fasciitis often appear with a sudden increase in activity.
 You might feel a stabbing pain on the underside of your heel, and a sensation of tightness and/or tenderness along your arch.

 - In the morning, when stepping out of bed and taking the first steps of the day.

 - When standing up after sitting for a long time.

 - After intense activity such as running or jumping.